Counselling

 I don't require an “official” diagnosis to work with you, or your child/young person.
 I view self identification/diagnosis as entirely valid.

-In order to be the most effective, counselling should ideally place weekly, but we can also consider other intervals when I have available biweekly slots.
+In order to be the most effective, counselling should ideally take place weekly, but we can also consider other intervals if required.

 If you would like to book a free 15 min (no obligation) introductory appointment, please click here.